Ostend

 With over 70,000 residents, Ostend is the largest city on the Belgian coast.
 The city has a significant ageing population and welcomes approximately 3 million tourists a year, tripling Ostend’s population in the summer months.

-The Ostend Climate Adaptation Lab is based in Vuurtorenwijk (the lighthouse neighbourhood), an area characterised by diverse structures and spatial morphology, as well as a mix of functions.
-The district is home to important natural areas including the Spuikom, a water basin popular for recreational activity, and a dune area with significant natural and heritage value, as well as a mix of workers’ housing, suburban developments, and high-rise buildings.
+The Ostend Climate Adaptation Lab is based in Vuurtorenwijk (translation: the lighthouse neighbourhood), an area characterised by diverse structures and spatial morphology, as well as a mix of functions.
+The district’s residential areas feature a variety of morphologies, tanging from densely-built terraced houses to suburban houses and high rise buildings.
+The business zones and a part of the port of zones in the Vuurtorenwijk have a completely different urban structure to the residential areas.
+Furthermore, the neighbourhood contains important recreational and natural areas.
+These include the Spuikom, a water basin, which currently serves a primarily recreational function, and a dune area of significant natural and heritage value.

-Due to the location of several business zones in Vuurtorenwick, as well as part of the Port of Ostend, the neighbourhood faces increased pressure from economic activity in the area.
-While competing priorities may pose challenges when implementing adaptation measures, the Ostend Climate Adaptation Lab hopes to reduce the vulnerability of the city’s ageing population by implementing both technical and nature-based solutions to improve water retention in the area and relieve heat stress.
+These different functions, with different aims and needs, create competing priorities that can complicate the implementation of climate adaptation measures.
+While competing priorities may pose challenges when implementing adaptation measures, the Ostend Climate Adaptation Lab hopes to reduce the vulnerability of the city’s population by implementing both technical and nature-based solutions to improve water retention in the area and relieve heat stress.

 Ostend Climate Adaptation Lab at a glance